Get a quote

 Protect your home with coverage that could save you over $980 every year.

-• Depositing the check right away: As mentioned, if you get a refund check from your home insurance company, don’t assume the money is for you — even if your name is on the check.
-In some cases, the money is really for your lender, and depositing it into your personal account can have consequences.
+• Deposit the check right away: Don’t assume the money is yours β€” even if your name is on the check.
+If your policy is paid through escrow, the refund is really for your lender, and depositing it into your personal account can have consequences.
 Always check with your lender to find out if you’re allowed to cash the check or if the check should be forwarded to the mortgage company.

 How refund checks impact escrow accounts and mortgage payments